vazco/meteor-universe-e2e/README.md

 When using `universe:e2e` you don't have to interact with Selenium directly.

 Everything is taken care of, and selenium is installed and started under the hood right before your tests starts.

+Of course you need to have actual browsers installed on your system.
+We're installing only Selenium drivers, not the actual browsers, so you cannot test Safari under Linux or IE on Mac.

+You can provide two set of options for Selenium:
+ - Installation options as `selenium` in our config.
+[List of available options](https://github.com/vvo/selenium-standalone#seleniuminstallopts-cb).
+You probably want to use this one.
+ - Process spawn options as `seleniumStart` in our config.
+[List of available options](https://github.com/vvo/selenium-standalone#seleniumstartopts-cb).

 #### WebdriverIO